 This is yet another great technology app which has made communication very easy for seniors in their communication with those who are far away from them.
 The need to travel to the doctor for every single issue is increasingly being eliminated as it’s possible in many places to contact them from home, discuss your progress and get immediate feedback.

 If there is the need to monitor activity levels and sleep patterns a range of devices are available to help.
-Many people first become aware of these devices once recommended by their family doctor but it’s just another example of how technology can and does work for seniors in order to maintain a healthy and active lifestyle.
+Many seniors first become aware of fitness trackers once recommended by their family doctor but it’s just another example of how technology can and does work for seniors in order to maintain a healthy and active lifestyle.